Research and Internships

 - Oxford College >>

 Undergraduate Research at Emory CollegeEmory College faculty and staff support undergraduate research in many ways, providing opportunities for students to participate in mentored research in all fields.
-Over the past academic year, 48 percent of students conducted research with faculty, and 27 percent researched independently with faculty support.
+Over the past academic year, 56 percent of students worked on academic and/or artistic research with a faculty member.
 Research spans all disciplines including the humanities, arts, sciences, and social and behavioral studies.
 Motivated first-year students can even participate in the many opportunities available.

-Undergraduates interested in conducting research can do so both domestically and abroad through Scholarly Inquiry and Research at Emory (SIRE).
-SIRE promotes undergraduate research projects through grants, faculty-student research partnerships, and summer research stipends.
-SIRE programs include independent grants, the Research Partners Program, and summer partnerships and travel awards.
+Undergraduates interested in conducting research can do so both domestically and abroad through Undergraduate Research Programs (URP).
+URP promotes undergraduate research projects through grants, faculty-student research partnerships, and summer research stipends.
+URP include independent grants, the Research Partners Program, and summer partnerships and travel awards.

 InternshipsMost Emory students will have at least one internship during their four years.
 Students can intern starting in their freshman year, and can choose from opportunities in Atlanta, throughout the United States, and across the globe.
 The Career Center provides extensive resources to assist student in securing an internship position, whether one of the nearly 2,000 internships in Atlanta or 10,000+ globally.
 In addition, students find the tools needed to effectively interview and land an internship, such as mock interviewing, career assessment, pre-professional counseling, and more.

 Atlanta is the business and cultural center of the South, making for lots of internship experiences.
 Recently, students have interned with organizations as diverse and impressive as The Coca-Cola Company, the NBA Atlanta Hawks, CNN, The Carter Center, Deloitte, and the Centers for Disease Control and Prevention (CDC).